klayu/hb_beacon/content/en/blog/extraverted-disney-characters-and-their-personality-types-part-2-of-a-two-part-series.md

 {{<

-leftbannertop src="/images/cc1.gif"
+leftbannertop src="/images/cc1.gif" adlink="https://mb102.com/lnk.asp?o=9570&c=116306&a=695290&k=1A84C0DEB2A9C2E51159AF5897F12683&l=9133"

 text1="To them, life is full of people who can transform their visions into realities.
-To the ENTJ, the world is a treasure trove of possibilities, all of them within reach.
-They can be hard on people who fail to live up to their standards."
+To the ENTJ, the world is a treasure trove of possibilities, all of them within reach. "

-text2=""
+text2="They can be hard on people who fail to live up to their standards."

 >}}